-- 1. Principles of Consolidation of Toray Group - (1) Number of Subsidiaries: 162
+- 1. Principles of Consolidation of Toray Group - (1) Number of Subsidiaries: 185

-Names of major consolidated subsidiaries are omitted here as they are shown in "(7) Major Subsidiaries" of "1.
+Names of major consolidated subsidiaries are omitted here as they are shown in "(6) Major Subsidiaries" of "1.
 Review of Operations of Toray Group."

-Effective from the year ended March 31, 2018, eleven subsidiaries were consolidated due to their increased significance and other reasons, and seven subsidiaries were removed from consolidation due to merger and other reasons.
+Effective from the year ended March 31, 2019, twenty-four subsidiaries were consolidated due to the acquisition of shares, increased significance and other reasons, and one subsidiary was removed from consolidation due to merger.

-- (2) Names of major unconsolidated subsidiaries The major unconsolidated subsidiaries are Meinan Service, Inc. and Toray International Taipei Inc. (Main reason for exclusion of subsidiaries from consolidation) Unconsolidated subsidiaries are small in scale and the Company's interests in their respective amounts of total assets, net sales and net income as well as retained earnings do not significantly affect the Group's consolidated financial statements. - 2.
-Application of Equity Method - (1) Number of unconsolidated subsidiaries accounted for by the equity method: $60\,$
+(2) Names of major unconsolidated subsidiaries The major unconsolidated subsidiaries are Meinan Service, Inc. and Toray International Taipei Inc. (Main reason for exclusion of subsidiaries from consolidation) Unconsolidated subsidiaries are small in scale and the Company's interests in their respective amounts of total assets, net sales and net income as well as retained earnings do not significantly affect the Group's consolidated financial statements.

-Meinan Service, Inc. and Toray International Taipei Inc. are major unconsolidated subsidiaries.
-Effective from the year ended March 31, 2018, two subsidiaries were included in the list of unconsolidated subsidiaries subject to the equity method due to their increased significance, etc., and three subsidiaries were removed from the list of those accounted for by the equity method because they were consolidated due to their increased significance, etc.

-(2) Number of affiliated companies accounted for by the equity method: 35

-Major affiliated companies are Dow Corning Toray Co., Ltd. and Du Pont-Toray Co., Ltd. Effective from the year ended March 31, 2018, one company was included in the list of those accounted for by the equity method due to the acquisition of shares, and two companies were removed from the list of those accounted for by the equity method due to sales and other reasons.

-- (3) Toray International (Korea), Inc. and other 20 unconsolidated subsidiaries were removed from the list of subsidiaries accounted for by the equity method due to the overall insignificance of the Company's interests in their respective amounts of net income and retained earnings which might not affect the consolidated financial statements in any significant way. - (4) Chiyoda Video Co., Ltd. and other six affiliated companies are not subject to the equity method due to the overall insignificance of the Company's interests in their respective amounts of net income and retained earnings which might not affect the consolidated financial statements in any significant way.
+- 2. Application of Equity Method - (1) Number of unconsolidated subsidiaries accounted for by the equity method: 55 - Meinan Service, Inc. and Toray International Taipei Inc. are major unconsolidated subsidiaries.
+Effective from the year ended March 31, 2019, one subsidiary was included in the list of unconsolidated subsidiaries subject to the equity method due to the establishment, and six subsidiaries were removed from the list of those accounted for by the equity method because they were consolidated due to their increased significance. - (2) Number of affiliated companies accounted for by the equity method: 35 - Major affiliated companies are Dow Toray Co., Ltd. and Du Pont-Toray Co., Ltd. Effective from the year ended March 31, 2019, two companies were included in the list of those accounted for by the equity method due to the establishment, and two companies were removed from the list of those accounted for by the equity method due to sales. - (3) Toray International (Korea), Inc. and other 20 unconsolidated subsidiaries were removed from the list of subsidiaries accounted for by the equity method due to the overall insignificance of the Company's interests in their respective amounts of net income and retained earnings which might not affect the consolidated financial statements in any significant way. - (4) Chiyoda Video Co., Ltd. and other seven affiliated companies are not subject to the equity method due to the overall insignificance of the Company's interests in their respective amounts of net income and retained earnings which might not affect the consolidated financial statements in any significant way.